This page is designed to answer the following questions:

 Rights model of service provision

 The rights model of service provision ensures that an individual’s human rights (as stated in the Human Rights Act 1998) are upheld and promoted.
 This approach can ensure that all individuals receiving care services are treated fairly and that diversity is respected and equality is promoted.
-This can translate into care services being led by values and transparent, safe, effective and of high quality.
+This can translate into care services being led by values such as transparent, safe, effective and high quality care.